Sunski Dipsea Review

 We tested the Sunski Dipsea with Brown lenses.
-They're a Small-Medium fit and come with a drawstring microfiber case.
+They're a Small-Medium fit and come standard with a drawstring microfiber bag.

 The Sunski Dipsea are available with a variety of lenses paired with frames that all make for interesting style choices.
 We tested their Brown lenses (with Champagne frames), which are polarized, though in scrutinizing the polarizing layer, we could see it loses some effectiveness nearer to the edges of the lenses.
 This particular color has a fairly high Visible Light Transmission of 15%, which puts them on the lighter side of lenses we tested.
 This lightness, combined with the small size of the lenses and transparency of the frames adds up to less than ideal protection in super bright lighting.
 They're much better suited to lower lighting.

 - 15% Visible Light Transmission (Category 3)